Welcome to the Arbonne MLM review.

 We have seen why it is difficult to sell the products.

 It is mostly due to the price and oversaturated market.
-Not mentioning that a lot of products are available on Amazon as well.
+Not to mention that a lot of products are available on Amazon as well.

-Consultants, instead of selling that stuff, have trouble to find a place at home where to keep all the packages.
+Consultants, instead of selling that stuff, have trouble finding a place at home where to keep all the packages.

 They can ask for a refund and cancel the membership.
 That is the only way out.

 Arbonne has a 45-day money-back guarantee and when it comes to membership cancelation, be prepared for the delays (a couple of months).

 If you love the products and you would like to open your business, you may do so and you don’t have to be part of any pyramidal shape organization.
 You don’t have to recruit anybody.

 You can promote any products you want, and you can even make people happy by showing them how these products work and what they do.
 This is called affiliate marketing.